I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 Register for a Proxycurl account

-Proxycurl is a data enrichment company offering APIs that pull various data such as person data, company data, contact info, and more.
-Users raved about the ease of use - the ability to pull data from the getgo with just the API key - and the data freshness.
+Proxycurl was a data enrichment company offering APIs that pulled person data, company data, contact info and more.
+Users liked the ease of use, the ability to pull data from the get-go with just the API key, and the data freshness.

-For the same reasons, it is the data enrichment tool that I'm using to feed into the Lusha sales prospecting clone (and of course the fact that I'm from Proxycurl).
+For the same reasons, it was the data enrichment tool that I used to feed this Lusha sales prospecting clone.

 - Register for an account here

-- Get your API key in the dashbord here
+- Get your API key in the dashboard here

 Create a new Next.js project